BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

   (it would also require each instance to only accept a specific game session - see program.OnQuestionAcceptSetupEvent - otherwise a single game session would be simulated by multiple instances, potentially causing duplicate KPIs)
-* [request this feature](https://github.com/BredaUniversityResearch/MSPChallenge-Simulation-Example/issues) and wait for it to be implemented in the example's ProgramManager class;
-* modify the program yourself to handle this.

 The ProgramManager class is the main class used, it handles:
 * creating an initial .env.local file with a unique SERVER_ID uuid value;